North Korea says will boost nuclear deterrent after U.N. rebuke

 Six-party talks aimed at halting North Korea's nuclear program have involved North Korea, the United States, China, Japan, Russia and South Korea.
 They have been held intermittently since 2003 but have stalled since 2008.

-The firms and individuals will all face an international asset freeze, while Paek and the others blacklisted by Tuesday's resolution -- the manager of the rocket launch centre and two North Korean banking officials -- will face a global travel ban.
+The firms and individuals will all face an international asset freeze, while Paek and the others blacklisted by Tuesday's resolution - the manager of the rocket launch center and two North Korean banking officials - will face a global travel ban.

 U.S. Ambassador to the United Nations Susan Rice welcomed the resolution, describing it as introducing "new sanctions" against North Korea.
 "This resolution demonstrates to North Korea that there are unanimous and significant consequences for its flagrant violation of its obligations under previous resolutions," she said.

-Other diplomats, however, said on condition of anonymity that describing the measures in Tuesday's resolution were new sanctions would be an exaggeration.
+Other diplomats, however, said on condition of anonymity that saying the measures in Tuesday's resolution were new sanctions would be an exaggeration.

-China, the North's only major diplomatic ally, said on Monday the Security Council needed to pass a cautious resolution on North Korea, adding that this was the best way to ensure regional tensions did not escalate further.
+China said on Monday that the Security Council needed to pass a cautious resolution on North Korea, adding that this was the best way to ensure regional tensions did not escalate further.

-Chinese Ambassador Li Baodong said certain elements in the resolution's original draft, which in China's view would "jeopardize" normal trade between North Korea and other countries, had been removed, the official Xinhua news agency reported.

-"Sanctions and resolutions alone do not work," Xinhua quoted him as saying.
-"Resolutions must be completed and supplemented by diplomatic efforts."

 Several diplomats said Beijing's decision to back the resolution sent a strong message to Pyongyang.